Rajesh-Smartino/Independent-Component-Analysis/README.md

 ### Result

 There will be a folder created in current directory "ICA Components", which contains the individual sources and plots for reference.

+### Note

+The code accepts only two components means two observations.
+If we need to extract more components, have to modify slightly.